vbookshelf/Private-Audio-Transcriber-MLX/README.md

   The /transcribe endpoint requires a specific custom header (X-Requested-With: MedicalApp).
 This acts as a basic CSRF (Cross-Site Request Forgery) defense by ensuring requests originate from your frontend and not a simple cross-origin form submission.

 - <strong>Automated Temporary File Cleanup</strong><br>
-  To protect patient privacy and data sovereignty, the app uses a finally block to ensure all uploaded audio files and converted .wav files are deleted from the local disk immediately after transcription, regardless of whether the process succeeded or failed.
+  To protect patient privacy and data sovereignty, the app uses a finally block to ensure all uploaded audio files are deleted from the local disk immediately after transcription, regardless of whether the process succeeded or failed.

 - <strong>Error Masking & Detailed Logging</strong><br>
    The backend is configured to log detailed exception data to the server terminal while returning only generic, "safe" error messages to the client.
 This prevents "Information Leakage" where internal file paths or system configurations might be exposed to the user interface.